 Positive techniques and tools we use

-How can an organization, or any part of it, change if it doesn't even know what the problems are, or how - or even if - things could be any better?
-Highly adaptable, Appreciative Inquiry can be can be combined with other approaches or used alone.
+How can we help organisations grow towards positive futures?
+Appreciative Inquiry can be can be combined with other approaches or used alone.
 Almost any organizational activity benefits from an appreciative approach.

 The World Café process is designed to encourage relaxed, informal yet purposeful conversations to take place in small café style grouping of six or so people who regularly move around between tables.
 Useful in many contexts to reduce the intimidating effects of speaking up in large groups, it excels when the objective is to have discursive and exploratory conversations.